 Team meetings often try to do too much at once: share information, review history, debate, make decisions, collaborate on deliverables, socialize, and more.
 On top of that, it’s often difficult to hold the focus of attendees, encourage equal participation, and emerge from a meeting with clear next steps.
 That’s why we’ve built the Parabol Action Meeting.

-Parabol leads your team through 3 simple stage that make time for teammates to check in socially, review individual progress, and build and process an agenda into a group plan:
+Parabol leads your team through 3 simple stages that make time for teammates to check in socially, review individual progress, and build and process an agenda into a group plan:

 Your team’s Meeting Lobby is accessible from any Team Board.
 It’s the online gathering place where your team decides who will Facilitate, before starting the Action Meeting.

 Parabol Action Meetings are led by a Facilitator.
-Any teammate who clicks "Start Meeting" from your team’s meeting Lobby becomes the meeting leader.
-As the Facilitator advances the meeting, all of the teammate's screens will advance along with them, keeping everybody together and focused.
+Any teammate who clicks "Start Action Meeting" from your team’s meeting Lobby becomes that day's meeting leader.

 - Review the Team Dashboard and add Agenda items to the queue before each scheduled Team Meeting